Search programs

 Potential courses you’ll take in an online bachelor’s in health informatics degree program

 • Introduction to Health Informatics.
 Learn more about the role of technology in patient records, from the standard technology platforms the healthcare field uses to the regulations governing the storage of this data.
-Students also will learn more about the infrastructure and maintenance of healthcare information systems, including software, hardware, communications, and storage.
+Students will also learn more about the infrastructure and maintenance of healthcare information systems, including software, hardware, communications, and storage.

 • Medical Terminology and Coding.
 A course of this type familiarizes students with medical terminology and how to translate that into codes for diagnoses and procedures.
 Expect to learn about various healthcare classification systems and ethical considerations around medical coding.